 Then, the flurry of getting ready takes over.
 Before you know it, it’s move-in day.
 Suddenly we are lugging boxes and bags up flights of stairs, meeting the roommate, reminding them to call or text, and prying ourselves away.

 Leaving home for college is a high stakes affair.
 College comes with colossal expectations that our teenagers will take ownership of their academic performance, career path, and social and emotional growth.
-While they’ve spent their lives up to this point preparing for this transition, they’d benefit from a few reminders as they embark on their voyage.
-These three tips will help them navigate the choppy waters they will inevitably encounter.
+While they’ve spent their lives up to this point preparing for this transition, they’d benefit from some advice as they embark on their voyage.
+These three tips will help college freshman navigate the choppy waters they will inevitably encounter.

 1. The first semester of college may be hard.

-If, in the odd moment when they let their guards down, one of my children confided that they were nervous, I was quick to counter their negative thoughts.
+In the odd moment when they let their guards down, one of my children confided that they were nervous.
+I was quick to counter their negative thoughts.
 I pumped them up with positivity and exclamation points.
 College will be like camp with a little bit of homework!
 You will meet people who will be your friends for life!
 You’ll never want to come home!

 I learned this the hard way with my middle child.
 Like so many of us, we had focused our energy on the college application process: choosing a school that he thought was a good fit, filling out the application, sweating through the wait, feeling the joy when he was accepted, and then talking about how much he would love college life.

 Guess what?
 Turns out he had a really tough first semester.
 Most of his friends were together at a different school so they had a built-in social network.
 He saw their posts on social media, and they all looked they were crushing it.
-He missed the window where you could walk up to anyone and introduce yourself so he didn’t find his people right away (in truth, he didn’t find any people).
+He missed the window where he could walk up to anyone and introduce himself.
+So he didn’t find his people right away (in truth, he didn’t find any people).

 Thankfully, he not only survived, but he ended up thriving.
 He returned second semester with a whole new approach and has never looked back.
 Even better, he uses what he learned from his first semester to put himself out there when he’s in a new situation.